wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    * <a target="_blank" href="https://www.youtube.com/watch?v=EPcmgr04twM" title="by ex-HashiCorp Nicole Hubbard Apr 24, 2020">VIDEO: "Using Consul for Network Observability & Health Monitoring"</a> referencing <a target="_blank" href="https://github.com/hashicorp/consul-demo-tracking/datadog">this repo</a>
    <br /><br />

-PROTIP: Here are Agile-style stories requesting use of HashiCorp Consul (written by me):

 <a name="ConsulConcepts"></a>

 #### Consul Concepts in UI Menu